-One quote required up to £5,000 with best value being realised.
-At least three written quotations should be obtained for all orders between £5,000 and £75,000 to identify the best source of the goods/services.
-Written details of quotations obtained should be prepared and retained by budget holders for audit purposes.
-Purchases where the anticipated value is over £25,000 need to be referred centrally for review and sign off by the Chief Financial Officer.
-The Headteacher must approve a justification statement where three written quotations cannot be secured, or if the decision is to go with a quote other than the lowest cost option.
+One quote required up to £10,000 with best value being realised.
+At least three written quotations should be obtained for all orders between £10,000 and £75,000 to identify the best source of the goods/services.
+Written details of quotations obtained should be prepared and the Headteacher must complete a justification statement where three written quotations cannot be secured, or if the decision is to go with a quote other than the lowest cost option.
+The quotes and any statement are referred centrally for review and sign off by the Chief Financial Officer.